-- good understanding of models and mechanisms for identification and authentication and access control
+- Candidates should have thorough knowledge of models and mechanisms for identification and authentication mechanisms

 - Access control models and formalisms

-- Decidability results and limitations of access control and security models
+- Decidability results and limitations of access controls and security models

-- Security models including the Bell-LaPadula, RBAC, and Chinese Wall models
+- Security models, including the Bell-LaPadula, role-based access control, and Chinese Wall models